NoNotNotes/Mneme/Garden/02/115a-fetal-circulation.md

 ![[cardiovascular-system_fetal-circulation.png]]

 >[!TIP] Tip!
 >Memorize the normal pathway of blood through the body and the heart.
-Visualization of how blood moves across each chamber and major vessel in each defect is very important in understanding the nature of the congenital heart defects:
+Visualization of how blood moves across each chamber and major vessel is very important in understanding the nature of [[208-216a-chd|congenital heart defects]]:
 >1.
 IVC, SVC, and Coronary Vessels deposit blood into the Right Atrium
 >2.
 Right Atrium, Tricuspid Valve, Right Ventricle
 >3.
 Right Ventricle, Pulmonary Valve, Pulmonary Artery, Lungs